 Park Size: 43 hectares

-Stay Safe: Bring your own drinking water as potable water is not available in the park.
+- Bring your own drinking water; potable water is not available in this park.

 Nature and Culture

 - History: The park was created as a result of recommendations made in the Kamloops Land and Resources Management Plan.

 - Cultural Heritage The presence of cultural heritage sites is unknown, but there is a possibility of kekuli pits in the area.